sen2vm/sen2vm-core/documentation/Input/input_description.md

 > The orekit-data is required to process the grid.
 During the first run, the orekit-data is extracted from the JAR file (.jar) and placed in the same directory as the JAR.
 The orekit-data can be replaced by the user if needed.
 The official orekit-data is available https://github.com/sen2vm/sen2vm-core/tree/main/orekit-data.

 Inputs required by Sen2VM are:
-* L1B Product, accessible through <mark>TODO</mark>
+* L1B Product, accessible through [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/). *Please note that special access for L1B products might be required by submitting  a request via the FAQ section.*
-* Some GIPP files (parameters files used in operational production), accessible through <mark>TODO</mark>
+* Some GIPP files *(parameters files used in operational production, defining Satellites)*, accessible through [sen2vm-gipp-database](https://github.com/sen2vm/sen2vm-gipp-database)
 * Digital Elevation Model (DEM), accessible through <mark>TODO</mark>
-* GEOID model to measure precise surface elevations,  accessible through <mark>TODO</mark>
+* GEOID model to measure precise surface elevations, **it shall be the one used to generate the DEM you are providing**, an example can accessible through [sen2vm-core git](../../src/test/resources/DEM_GEOID/) <mark>TODO-verify that CDSE is providing GEOID</mark>vm-core g
-* IERS bulletin that provides data and standards related to Earth rotation and reference frames,  accessible through <mark>TODO</mark>
+* IERS bulletin that provides data and standards related to Earth rotation and reference frames,  accessible through [Bulletin A](https://www.iers.org/IERS/EN/Publications/Bulletins/bulletins.html)
 * Additional information for configuration.

-Please note that Notebooks are available <mark>TODO to ease the configuration </mark>
+Please note that Notebooks are available to ease configuration and usage <mark>TODO: put links.
+Does it also ease the download ?</mark>

 ## 1. Configuration